serkanyazicioglu/Guilds-of-WoW-Addon/README.md

 When you access events section of your guild management, at least one weekly event with "create upcoming events automatically" flag should be saved.
 After your guild's upcoming events are generated sync client will migrate your event data to in game addon database.

 https://guildsofwow.com/manage/events

-## SOON TO BE DEVELOPED

-- Auto roster management of teams with guild ranks for event audience management.

-- Full guild audit report

 Guilds of WoW website: https://guildsofwow.com